itzalak/thescream.nvim/README.md

 # thescream

-*The scream* is a vibrant and over the top color scheme inspired by the famous composition from [Edvard Munch](https://en.wikipedia.org/wiki/The_Scream) designed for using with neovim and other command line tools.
+*The scream* is a vibrant and over the top color scheme inspired by the famous composition from [Edvard Munch](https://en.wikipedia.org/wiki/The_Scream) designed for neovim and other command line tools.

 Yes, it's vivid, yes, it's flashy, yes, that's intended.